Free Standard Delivery with €75spend†

 The European Championship is one of the biggest darts tournaments held outside of the UK.
 First held in 2008, the European Championship is staged by the PDC (Professional Darts Corporation) every October and sees 32 of the world’s best players battling it out to be crowned the European champion.

-The 2024 edition of the European Championship will be the 17th staging of the competition and will take place over four days from October 24-27.
-Peter Wright is the defending champion and will be part of a star-studded line up in this year’s event with Luke Humphries, Luke Littler and Michael van Gerwen all in the 32-player field.
+The 2025 edition of the European Championship will be the 18th staging of the competition and will take place over four days from October 23-26.
+Former champions Michael van Gerwen, James Wade, Rob Cross, Peter Wright and Ross Smith will be part of a star-studded line up in this year’s event along with the world number one Luke Humphries and the reigning PDC world champion Luke Littler who are all in the 32-player field.

 The European Championship darts tournament has been held every year since 2008 and has grown a reputation as one of the hardest events to win.
 Phil Taylor and Michael van Gerwen hold the record for the most European Championship titles with four wins each, whilst Rob Cross and Peter Wright (both two titles) are the only other players to have won this event more than once.

-The European Championship is the fourth ranking major event of the season.
-The UK Open, World Matchplay and World Grand Prix are the first three majors held each year, with the season concluding with the Grand Slam of Darts, Players Championship Finals and PDC World Darts Championship all taking place between November and January.
+The European Championship is the fifth ranking major event of the season.
+The World Masters, UK Open, World Matchplay and World Grand Prix are the first four majors held each year, with the season concluding with the Grand Slam of Darts, Players Championship Finals and PDC World Darts Championship all taking place between November and January.

 The European Championship is played under the popular legs format where the first player to win a certain number of legs wins the match.
 For example, first round matches are played over the best of 11 legs with the player who wins six legs first declared the winner.